In traditional business, we expect ourselves to be analytical and rational.

 How to Turn Up the Volume on Your Intuition?

 Jessica Estrada shares seven great tips on channelling your gut instincts:

-- Create space for your intuition to be heard, whether that’s meditation, prayer, or mindfulness.
+- Create space for your intuition to be heard, whether through meditation, prayer, or mindfulness.

-- Look for inner voice patterns, think back to when intuition has popped up and been right, and evaluate when you should be listening out for it.
+- Look for inner voice patterns, think back to when intuition has popped up and been right.
+Evaluate when you should be listening out for it.

-- Set the intention to listen to your inner voice – if you are prepared to listen then you’re more likely to hear.
+- Set the intention to listen to your inner voice.
+Be prepared to listen to increase the likelihood of hearing.